Skip to Main Content

 • See the tables above for data that have been completed, submitted to the Chesapeake Bay Program (CBP), and a request to the CBP data manager has been made for acceptance and entry of the datasets into the CBP water quality database.
 There may be a lag period of several days before data are reviewed and posted by CBP.

-• 2023 dataflow datasets have been completed through September 2023
+• 2023 dataflow datasets have been completed for the normal April-October monitoring season.

 • 2022 Coastal Bays data have been completed.
 2023 review will begin after Chesapeake datasets have been completed.